CtripleU/CtripleU.github.io/_pages/about.md

 Beyond my professional pursuits, I actively volunteer for causes that drive meaningful change by addressing pressing societal issues and empowering individuals and communities.
-When I am not working or volunteering, you will find me reading a good book or essay, ([writing about life](https://journeylessons.substack.com/)), enjoying good music, or going on a relaxing walk.
+When I am not working or volunteering, you will find me reading a good book or essay, [writing about life](https://journeylessons.substack.com/), enjoying good music, or going on a relaxing walk.

 **If you are working on something exciting that sits at the intersection of research and technology, I'd love to chat about how my skills and passion for data-driven solutions can contribute to your team or project!
 Please feel free to connect with me on LinkedIn [LinkedIn](https://www.linkedin.com/in/cumi-oyemike/)**